Art-c-HIVE/Art.c.HIVE/README.md

 The application is already testing on real case scenario on an archive with more than 7000 videos of video art and conferences in the Italian art organization Careof.

-The project has been developed to transition the old Careof archive to a new opensource system and has been founded by Fondazione Cariplo.
+Originally the project was developed to transition the old Careof archive to a new opensource system and has been founded by Fondazione Cariplo.

-Main features.
+Main features:
-Full database to manage different scenarios specific to archival preservation of digital or digitalized artworks Auto conversion of video files by the server in different formats for archival, delivery, proxies/streaming fully scalable: the architecture of Art.c.HIVE is fully scalable to be used in different scenarios, from a local server or a load-balanced cloud server.
+	Full database to manage different scenarios specific to archival preservation of digital or digitalized artworks.
+	Auto conversion of video files by the server in different formats for archival, delivery, proxies/streaming.
+	Fully scalable: the architecture of Art.c.HIVE is fully scalable to be used in different scenarios, from a local server or a load-balanced cloud server.
+	And more.

 Migration managers: Lia Manzella for Careof and Federica Scarpellini for Memory Slash Vision studios Infrastructure manager, coding, conversion, and maintenance : Memory Slash Vision studios, external consultancy for SQL by Diego Capasso